myp79/Quera-Problem-Solution/README.md

 # Quera-Problem-Solution

-Problem solution of Quera's Problems with different programming language and approach.
+Solution of Quera's Problems with different programming language and approach.

 ## How to use